 But with the Internet landscape constantly shifting and changing, and the search engine algorithms evolving, a valid question is whether a simple business blog still packs the content marketing punch it did, say, just a few years ago?

 And there are other reasons, as well, why having a blog is still a valid tactic for content marketing.
-While the nature of blogging in general has changed over the last 10 to 15 years, one could argue that blogs have actually become more effective, targeted and versatile.
+While the nature of blogging in general has changed over the last 15 years or so, one could argue that blogs have actually become more effective, targeted and versatile.

 A blog post provides content for a variety of other channels and platforms as it is effectively re-purposed, re-formatted, and "sliced and diced" for Twitter, Facebook, and other social media outlets.
 While a blog serves a fundamental purpose simply residing on a brand's website, it can fuel large portions of a comprehensive content marketing strategy.

-To be honest, there are far more than just four benefits you can derive from your business blog, but here are four of the main ones for the purpose of this post:
+To be honest, there are far more than just five benefits you can derive from your business blog, but these are, perhaps, the main ones for the purpose of this post:

 By providing a reliable platform for showcasing your knowledge, expertise and valuable information, your brand will be seen as a trustworthy resource.
 This, in turn, will position your brand as an authority in your particular niche or industry.